digiltd/oh-rtd-test/Tinkerforge-Binding.md

 ## Introduction

 [TinkerForge](http://www.tinkerforge.com) is a system of open source hardware building blocks that allows you to combine sensor and actuator blocks by plug and play.
 You can create your individual hardware system by choosing the necessary building blocks for your project and combine it with other home automation products.
 There are many blocks available e.g for temperature, humidity or air pressure measurement as well as for I/O, LCDs and motor control.
 You will find a complete List of available blocks [here](http://www.tinkerforge.com/en/doc/Product_Overview.html).

 This binding connects the [TinkerForge](http://tinkerforge.com) devices to the openHAB event bus.
 Sensor values from devices are made available to openHAB and actions on  devices can be triggered by openHAB.

-For now only a subset of the TinkerForge devices and features are supported, but more devices and features will be added in the near future.

-The following devices are supported for now:
+The following devices are supported:
 - Servo Brick
 - DC Brick
 - Dual Relay Bricklet